Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Cato's historical growth has been moderate, focusing on same-store sales growth and targeted expansion into new markets.
+Historical Growth: Cato's historical growth has been moderate, with fluctuations based on economic conditions and consumer spending.

 Summary